codingMustache/codingMustache/README.md

 ## Joke of the Day

-What does a clock do when it's hungry?
-It goes back four seconds!
+Where does batman go to the bathroom?
+The batroom.

 ## Daily Trivia

-What does AD stand for in relation to Windows Operating Systems?
+What does &quot;LCD&quot; stand for?
- 1. Active Directory
+ 1. Language Control Design
- 2. Active Department
+ 2. Liquid Crystal Display
- 3. Automated Database
+ 3. Last Common Difference
- 4. Alternative Drive
+ 4. Long Continuous Design

 <details>
   <summary>Answer</summary>
-  Active Directory
+  Liquid Crystal Display
 </details>